monome/docs/aleph/devapp.md

 Most use of the Aleph to this point has used Bees, which is a flexible/routable/extensible environment written for the AVR32.
 This application takes the place of Bees.

 Creating your own application allows you to radically alter the functionality of the Aleph and leverage the AVR32's processing power in more focussed ways than Bees.
-In general this is for specialized projects where adding an operator to Bees could not acheive the desired results.
+In general this is for specialized projects where adding an operator to Bees could not achieve the desired results.

 ## app/mix